 The best thing is to let the content creator do this task.

-Story doesn’t end when you have found your target keywords (ones with high value and low competition).
+A story doesn’t end when you have found your target keywords (ones with high value and low competition).

 The next thing is actually very very important.

 Here is what you need to do for every single target keyword of your SEO campaign:

 - Figure out the user’s basic intentions for the searched term.